 Operating Under a Different Name (DBA)

-In South Dakota, there’s a possibility to officially register your business in South Dakota using one name while operating under a different name, known as a Doing Business As (DBA) name.
+In South Dakota, there’s a possibility to officially register your business using one name while operating under a different name, known as a Doing Business As (DBA) name.
 To establish a DBA, submit an Assumed Business Name Certificate to the county clerk’s office in the specific county where your business is situated.
-While federal trademark laws are applicable to these names, it isn’t mandatory for a DBA to be unique at the state level.
+While federal trademark laws apply to these names, a DBA doesn’t need to be unique at the state level.

 Step 3: Consider Taxes and Other Costs in South Dakota